 Program tuition does not include housing, but Berlin has many housing options in all ranges and most proprietors speak English, making it easy to rent an apartment or reserve hostel or hotel accommodations.
 Students are responsible for finding and paying for their own accommodations, and are encouraged to finalize housing as soon as possible.
-DePaul has pre-reserved a limited number of highly rated, one-bedroom apartments that are walking distance to HU-Berlin, ideal for a double share at approximately $1,280 per person for the program’s three and one-half week duration.
-Once you have been registered for the program, contact the program director, Professor Sumi Cho at DePaul University College of Law at email@example.com to reserve one of these DePaul pre-reserved apartments, or to consult about other recommended options.
-The cost of housing depends on whether the student wants a single room or a share; prices for a share generally range from US $1,000-$1,500 for the entire stay.
+DePaul has pre-reserved a limited number of comfortable accommodations that are walking distance to HU-Berlin.
+These options range from single rooms with access to shared kitchens and baths to 1BR apartments that can be share between 2-3 students. .
+Once your application is complete, contact the program director, Professor Sumi Cho at DePaul University College of Law at email@example.com to fill out your housing preference form for one of these DePaul pre-reserved apartments, or to consult about other non-reserved options.
+The cost of housing depends on whether the student wants a single room or a double or triple share; prices for a share generally range from as low as $600-$1,350 USD for the entire stay (based on Summer 2017 EUR-USD exchange rates).
 Note that most buildings in Berlin that are not expensive hotels typically do not have air conditioning, but it is not usually needed given the local summer climate.
 The program may be able to help you find a roommate or roommates.
 Humboldt University, where classes will be held, is in the Mitte neighborhood, near the Pergamon museum.
 Popular neighborhoods with good transportation, dining, and nightlife are Prenzlauer Berg, Mitte and Kreuzberg.
 To get a sense of the market for private apartments in Berlin, here are some useful websites:

 Hotels and Hostels